Image

 In the United States, most people with sickle cell disease are identified right after birth through general newborn screening programs.
 This helps families learn about the disease, what to expect, and how to better deal with it right from the beginning.

 Children and adults with sickle cell disease carry a genetic mutation in the gene for hemoglobin, the protein in red blood cells that carries oxygen from the lungs to tissues and organs.
 Because of the altered hemoglobin, red blood cells in these individuals are misshapen.
 Instead of looking like smooth, round discs, the red blood cells resemble a crescent moon or sickle and tend to clump together.
 As a result, the misshapen cells can’t transport oxygen as well, starving tissues and causing fatigue.
-Clumps of sickled cells can also clog small blood vessels, leading to crises with severe sharp, stabbing, intense, or throbbing pain.
+Clumps of sickle cells can also clog small blood vessels, leading to crises with severe sharp, stabbing, intense, or throbbing pain.

 Even with the best management, living with sickle cell disease is physically, mentally, and emotionally draining.
 New treatment approaches are needed – and some innovative approaches are on the horizon.